LEGAL DECISION-MAKING EVALUATION

-Court-Ordered Comprehensive Legal Decision-Making Evaluation
+Court-Ordered Comprehensive Legal Decision-Making Evaluation (CLDME)

 You may be wondering why the court has ordered a CLDME for you and your spouse.
-The court typical will order a CLDME if there are concerns about significant drug and alcohol abuse; family violence and child abuse; allegations of significant mental health problems in one or both parents; questions of parental fitness; concerns about alienation against one parent; requests by one parent to move with the children away from the other parent; and general concerns about significant conflict between the parents and its overall impact on the children.
+The court typically will order a CLDME if there are concerns about significant drug and alcohol abuse; family violence and child abuse; allegations of significant mental health problems in one or both parents; questions of parental fitness; concerns about alienation against one parent; requests by one parent to move with the children away from the other parent; and general concerns about significant conflict between the parents and its overall impact on the children.
 The court seeks to limit conflict between parents to the extent possible for the benefit of the children.
 High conflict divorces are the most difficult for the long-term mental health of the children.

 What should I expect from the CLDME?